stac-extensions/classification/README.md

 | name           | `string`             | Short name of the class for machine readibility, optional |

 A Bit Field stores classes within a range of bits in a data value.
-The range is described by the offest of the first bit from the rightmost position, and the length of bits used to store the class values.
+The range is described by the offset of the first bit from the rightmost position, and the length of bits used to store the class values.

 Since bit fields are often used to store data masks, they can also use optional STAC roles to identify their purpose to clients.